ikepaul/gabo-frontend/README.md

 - Player order should be reflected in their position around the "table".
 - Players should have names shown instead of socket id.
 - Support for keyboard as input instead of mouse.
+- SAYING GABO, a.k.a. ending a game.
+- Card themes.

 # React + TypeScript + Vite